 Active Learning Institute (ALI)

 Faculty are encouraged to apply to and participate in the 2018 Active Learning Institute (ALI).
-The ALI is offered by the Division of Teaching Excellence & Innovation, under the auspices of the Division of Teaching and Learning.
+The ALI is offered by the Division of Teaching Excellence & Innovation, under the auspices of the Office of the Vice Provost of Teaching and Learning.

 Why Have an Active Learning Institute?